kfreij95/Group-A-Capstone-I/README.md

 ## Welcome to Team "Epigenomics" GitHub Page

 Our team's interest center on the analysis of epigenomic and genomic datasets.
 Thus, we are interested in analyzing a variety of large datasets, often derived from next generation sequencing.
-These datasets include RNA-seq, ChIP-seq, ATAC-seq, RBBS data, and more.
+These datasets include RNA-seq, ChIP-seq, ATAC-seq, RRBS data, and more.
 Managing this variety of datasets and formats, as well as the analysis pipelines needed is something we hope to use the tools provided by Cyverse for.

 | **Meet the team** |  |
 |---|---|